TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 ^^^^^^^

-This manual was started by Christopher Stelmaszyk and completed by Christian Wöbbeking, with feedback from some TYPO3 beginners.
+This manual was started by Christopher Stelmaszyk and completed by Christian Wöbbeking, with feedback from some TYPO3 CMS beginners.

 .. _feedback: